AIOUBSAI/node-red-contrib-sqlite-multi-insert/README.md

 # node-red-contrib-sqlite-multi-insert

-**Multi-table** bulk INSERT/UPSERT for SQLite in Node-RED, with per-table sources, mapping, conflict strategies, optional returned rows, chunking, and transaction control — all without pre/post SQL.
+**Multi-table** bulk INSERT/UPSERT for SQLite in Node-RED, with per-table sources, mapping, conflict strategies, optional returned rows, chunking, and transaction control.

 > Successor to single-table insert nodes; this one lets you define **multiple tables** (“Groups”) in one node, each with its own data source and mapping.